If your traffic is stuck, your strategy isn’t broken, it's incomplete. Let’s cut through the noise.

 Closing this type of gap isn’t about creating new pages.
 It’s about rebuilding the value proposition of what’s already there.

-Reframe Declining Traffic as a Visibility Problem
+How to Reframe Traffic Drops as Visibility Gaps

 Most teams treat traffic drops as a technical issue.
 However, it’s often not a matter of site speed, broken links, or crawl errors.
 It’s a matter of content visibility or lack thereof.